Probely/farcaster-onprem-agent/README.md

 Installing third-party software on your network requires some degree of trust.
-Being security professionals ourselves, we are very aware of this, and designed Probely with a security mindset.
+Being security professionals ourselves, we are very aware of this, and designed Probely following a set of security principles.

-We designed the Agent following a set of principles that we believe will meet your security expectations.

 **Transparency**

-* No black boxes: all code is open source, with a permissive license.
+* No black boxes: code and build instructions are open source, with a permissive license.
-* In addition to the source code, the instructions and tools to build the Agent are provided.
-With them, you can ensure that the Agent running on your infrastructure has not been tampered with.
-* You have complete control over the Agent, and can change any of its components however you see fit.
+* You have complete control over the Agent, and can ensure that it has not been tampered with.

 **Least privilege**